 After we dropped Lennart’s parents at the Airport we drove to the campsite in Windhoek.
 Here we stayed for four nights to rest a bit and to plan our trip for the upcoming weeks.
 In Botswana you’ll have to book your campsite in advanced or they won’t let you in.
 Luckily we still have a couple of weeks in Namibia.
 While we have seen a lot of the country in the past few weeks there are places we haven’t visited yet, like Spitzkoppe.
 Since I have seen a picture of Spitzkoppe in the ‘Getaway’ magazine I wanted to visit that place.
 Spitzkoppe are huge granite rocks that stand out in the middle of the desert.
 There are also rock paintings that you can visit.

 The best way to experience Spitzkoppe is by camping.
 There are different campsites which you can choose near the rocks.
 The individual campsites are situated far from each other so you have the feeling that it’s just you and the rocks.
-We arrived around two o’clock and chose campsite 10 at the other side of the mountain.
+We arrived around two o’clock and chose campsite 10 on the other side of the mountain.
 We needed to get used to to the heat again so we parked our chairs in the shade of a rock.

 Dinner under the stars